 If you’re a mother, you’re already well aware of the fact that moms are hardwired to worry.
 And with the current state of the world, we’re all on high alert.
 Our kids are now back in school and we wonder—are my kids happy?
 Healthy?
-Are they still connecting with friends and having fun?
+Are they connecting with friends and having fun?
 And if stressing about the kids isn’t enough, we still have anxiety about work, homework, meals, and everything else in between!

 It’s hard for moms everywhere.
-However, if you catch yourself worrying more than enjoying this extra time with your family, you may be suffering the effects of anxiety.
+However, if you catch yourself worrying more than enjoying time with your family, you may be suffering the effects of anxiety.
 Luckily, there are several practical ways you can kick it to the curb this season and embrace the joys of being a mom instead.

 Women are more likely to experience more physical signs of stress compared to their male counterparts.

 The first step to banishing anxiety is to pinpoint exactly where those feelings of worry, fear, and panic originate.
 If you constantly fret about your kids breaking an arm while playing or your baby getting close to wall outlets, your concern likely comes from a place of protection.
 Once you determine the source, however, you can work on coping with these feelings as they arise.

 Don’t Forget to Breathe

 One way to handle and reduce anxiety is to focus on your breathing.
 Taking a moment or two to take a deep breath and let it out can do wonders to reduce stress and lower blood pressure.
 One method entails inhaling through the nose for four seconds, then exhaling through the mouth for another four.
 If you have some time, practice deep breathing for 10 to 15 minutes.